net-lisias-kspu/ContractConfigurator/Contract-Type.md

         // all supported parameters.
         PARAMETER
         {
-            name = AltitudeRecord1
+            name = ReachState1

             // The type defines the type of Parameter.
 See the Parameters page
-            // for a list of all supported Contract Configurator parameters type = AltitudeRecord
+            // for a list of all supported Contract Configurator parameters. type = ReachState

-            // This is a parameter specific to the AltituteRecord parameter
+            // This is a parameter specific to the ReachState parameter type.
-            // type.
-Each parameter type can have include its own custom
+            // Each parameter type can have include its own custom fields. minAltitude = 45000
-            // fields.
-            altitude = 45000
         }

         // The PARAMETER node defines a contract requirement - a prerequisite